 In addition to the recruitment of new technicians, it is equally important to retain CPS technicians who are up for recertification.
-GTSC supports CPS technical update classes which provide the opportunity for technicians and instructors to update their skills and stay current with new procedures and guidelines.
+GTSC supports CPS technical update classes that provide the opportunity for technicians and instructors to update their skills and stay current with new procedures and guidelines.
 Continuing Education Units (CEU) that can be used toward recertification are available for the technicians who attend these update training classes; six CEUs are needed every two years to recertify.
 GTSC also covers the recertification fees for technicians and instructors.
-According to Safe Kids Worldwide, 602 New York State technicians were recertified in 2018.
+According to Safe Kids Worldwide, 625 New York State technicians were recertified in 2019.

 GTSC has previously provided funding for New York's certified technicians to attend the Regional Child Passenger Safety Technical Conferences hosted on a rotating basis by Connecticut, New Jersey, New York and Pennsylvania.
-In 2020, New York will host its own Child Passenger Safety Conference in Lake Placid on May 5-7.
+In 2020, New York had planned to host its own Child Passenger Safety Conference in Lake Placid on May 5-7.
+Due to the COVID-19 pandemic, this conference had to be cancelled.
+New York will reschedule New York's Child Passenger Safety Technical Conference for spring 2021.
 This conference will provide one of the most important opportunities for CPS technicians to receive continuing education credits to use toward recertification.

-In FFY 2020, the recertification of technicians will continue to be supported in a number of ways.
+In FFY 2021, the recertification of technicians will continue to be supported in a number of ways.
 New York's CPS program plans to conduct 14 CEU Update Trainings reaching approximately 250 technicians; these programs also provide the opportunity to earn credits toward recertification.
-Four one-day Certification Renewal testing sessions for an estimated total of 25 technicians are also planned; these sessions are for technicians who let their certification lapse and would like to restore their certification status.
+Four one-day Certification Renewal testing sessions for an estimated 25 technicians are also planned; these sessions are for technicians who let their certification lapse and would like to restore their certification status.
 In addition, technician recertification fees will continue to be paid and funding will be provided for technicians to attend New York's CPS Technical Conference where continuing education credits toward recertification can be earned.